Please ensure Javascript is enabled for purposes of website accessibility

 In many instances, residence at an independent living community can often feel like being on permanent vacation, sort of like a cruise without the water.

-Senior-only neighborhoods often referred to as 55+ communities are environments consisting mostly of single-family homes, townhomes, or condos, where you must be over 55 years of age to live.
+Senior-only neighborhoods often referred to as retirement communities are environments consisting mostly of single-family homes, townhomes, or condos.

 Senior Apartments